yossi2le/mbed-os/docs/design-documents/features/storage/Configuration/CONFIGURATION.md

 ```

 ### TDB_INTERNAL
-The internal configuration is the smallest configuration yet secured.
+The internal configuration should be used for targets willing to save all the data in internal flash

 ![TDB_Internal](./Internal.jpg)